johnpolakow/Blackbox_Calibration/README.md

  - verifies the server process is operating correctly

-The datalog files will be compiled into lookup tables.
+The datalog files aer compiled into lookup tables.
 The data is sorted, filtered, and averaged to produce accurate LUT points.
 C code header files are produced which contain the LUT points.
 After all LUTs have been created, the LUT files are transferred via SSH to the Pi being calibrated.
 The Pi DAQ firmware is then compiled remotely, with the new LUT files.
 Finally, the DAQ Server process on the Pi is initiated.

 ## Required Libraries